 Student members of The Wildlife Society (TWS) are our future professionals.
-To foster our upcoming colleagues, the Central Mountains and Plains Section (CMPS) will once again offer travel grant opportunities to defray costs of the 2020 TWS Annual Conference.
-Due to
+To foster our upcoming colleagues, The Central Mountains and Plains Section (CMPS) will once again offer travel grant opportunities to defray costs of the 2023 TWS Annual Conference.

-The Wildlife Society’s Annual Conference is one of the largest gatherings of wildlife professionals, students, and supporters in North America and CMPS wants to offer limited grants to support student learning and networking.
+The Wildlife Society’s Annual Conference is one of the largest gatherings of wildlife professionals, students, and supporters in North America.
+CMPS is offering travel grants to support student learning and networking.

-During the TWS virtual conference, attendees learn about the latest advances in wildlife research, management and education through a wide variety of symposia, contributed papers, and workshops.
+During the TWS conference events, attendees learn about the latest advances in wildlife research, management, and education through a wide variety of symposia, contributed papers, and workshops.

 Grant Application Process